Data products¶

 basis checksum, density model, method settings, radial grid, QA grid, density

-those files are intentionally ignored by Git.
+provenance; those files are intentionally ignored by Git.

 The directory-level details are documented in data/profiles/README.md.